 Being arrested and charged with a crime can be one of the scariest and most traumatic experienced of a person’s life, but it can be made even more traumatic if you are assaulted by the police in the course of your arrest.
 Many people may be afraid to speak up and make a complaint about the conduct of the officer for fear that it could negatively affect their underlying charges.
 As such, many cases of assault and abuse at the hands of Philadelphia police officers go unreported and these “bad apples” are allowed to keep bringing down the integrity of the entire force.
-At The Law Offices of Lloyd Long, skilled Philadelphia criminal defense lawyer Lloyd Long can help you deal with the underlying charges in such a way as to protect your rights and give you the best chance of your case reaching a successful resolution.
+At The Law Offices of Lloyd Long, skilled Philadelphia defense lawyer Lloyd Long can help you deal with the underlying charges in such a way as to protect your rights and give you the best chance of your case reaching a successful resolution.
 At the same time, we can advise you how to file a complaint against the officer who assaulted you, and even refer you to another attorney who specializes in this area if we believe your matter merits the filing of a civil suit.

 What Constitutes Assault by a Police Officer in Philadelphia?

 While the police are not permitted to use force on you for no reason, there are situations where a “reasonable use of force” against a suspect is permitted and would not constitute the crime of aggravated assault in Philadelphia.
 According to the Philadelphia Police Department’s “Use of Force Decision Chart,” no force should be used unless an offender is “resisting and non-compliant” and the use of verbal commands and mere officer presence has not been successful in quelling them.
 In such a situation, the officers may be justified is using limited physical force such as grabbing the suspect and physically controlling their hands or using pepper spray to stop them.
 If force is used in a situation where you were being compliant or more force than necessary was used in a situation where you were non-compliant but did not represent a likely physical threat, however, the officer may have committed an assault against you.
+Our Philadephia resisting arrest defense lawyer can protect you from these penalties.

 If you behave in a way that demonstrates “physically aggressive or assaultive behavior that presents an immediate likelihood of injury to yourself or others, the officer is permitted to respond with what is known as “less lethal force,” which includes using a baton or an electronic control weapon like a taser.
 However, they may not use deadly force, such as a firearm, unless the officer has an “objectively reasonable belief” that there is an immediate threat of death or serious bodily injury to someone.
 If the officer uses deadly force where less lethal force was called for, assault may have occurred.
 If you were arrested for assaulting the police in retaliation, contact our Philadelphia defense lawyers for assault on a police officer today.